Browse these Frequently Asked Questions. If you have any questions at all that aren’t answered here, please don’t hesitate to contact Rich.

 - Ropes courses

-These exciting adventures are achievable by anyone with just modest physical ability.
+Several of these exciting adventures are achievable by anyone with just modest physical ability.
 Long after the experience itself, my clients remember both the excitement and the lessons learned.
 That’s the impact of adrenaline!
 You enter into a new environment where break-through experiences create new perspectives and greater courage.
 Courage is like a muscle: the more you work it the stronger it becomes.
 And the courage that is developed in these activities will carry over to any other challenging goals in your life.

 No worries — our motto with these Extreme Adventures is “safety first, fun second.”
 Each adventure day is custom designed for each client and we also offer this to business partners and companies.
 Not only is it a huge growth experience…it’s also a whole lot of fun!
 Please contact us for more information.